andybezaire/TDDKit/README.md

 }
 ```

-### Cast Assert Equal
+### Not Nil Cast Assert Equal

-Sometimes and optional value needs to be compared with a real result.
+Sometimes and optional value needs to be cast and compared with a real result.
 If the cast is performed inside the assert equal, it is not clear if
-the captured value is the wrong type or if it is nil.
+the captured value was the wrong type or if it was nil.
 This can lead to
 using a separate assert is not nil check, adding boilerplate.

 This method will first check to see if the value is not nil and then
-will perform the assert equal, giving nice error messages for each case.
+will perform the cast and assert equal, giving nice error messages for each case.

 Usage: